 (Phoenix, Ariz.)
 A new Arizona-roasted coffee will let you wake up and help save jaguars.
-The Arizona Center for Nature Conservation (ACNC)/Phoenix Zoo and Press Coffee Roasters introduced Pura Vida this week – the first certified Jaguar Friendly™ coffee produced in the U.S. The 12-ounce bags of whole beans are on sale at all Press Coffee locations and available at the Phoenix Zoo soon, with a portion of the proceeds supporting jaguar research led by the ACNC and ProCAT, an international nongovernmental organization focused on wildlife and habitat conservation.
+The Arizona Center for Nature Conservation (ACNC)/Phoenix Zoo and Press Coffee Roasters introduced Pura Vida – the first certified Jaguar Friendly™ coffee produced in the U.S. The 12-ounce bags of whole beans are on sale at all Press Coffee locations and at the Phoenix Zoo, with a portion of the proceeds supporting jaguar research led by the ACNC and ProCAT, an international nongovernmental organization focused on wildlife and habitat conservation.

 In this first effort of the Jaguar Conservation Coffee project, the ACNC and ProCAT are working with Finca Las Alturas ranch in Costa Rica to support a landscape where farmers, jaguars and other wildlife co-exist.
 Jaguars are in decline in the wild due mainly to illegal hunting and habitat loss, with the overall jaguar population estimated to occupy less than 50 percent of its former range.

 The ACNC’s Field Conservation Research Director, Dr. Jan Schipper, and other researchers have been working to design a habitat corridor that links Las Alturas with the Osa Peninsula, home to Costa Rica’s most threatened jaguar population.
 These two areas are separated by farms, plantations, homes, businesses and busy highways, thus, separating jaguars from the prey they need.